Michael Barrymore: After Celebrity Big Brother

-His personal publicity, particularly in the tabloid press, continues to be negative.
+Barrymore's personal publicity, particularly in the tabloid press, continued to be negative.
 In December 2011, he was convicted of cocaine possession and fined £780.
-Although Strike It Rich and Strike It Lucky have been repeated on the digital channel Challenge, his entertainment shows such as Barrymore and My Kind of People are never repeated anywhere and his work is never included on clip shows, such as those marking ITV's 50th anniversary or the 100th anniversary of the London Palladium.

-His only work in 2012 was on local radio stations, and on hospital radio.
-One was on Minster FM, on Greg Scott's breakfast show on 25 February 2012, where he was surprised to meet one of his all-time favourite television guests, Fiona Iverson, who had appeared on his show twenty years earlier.

-In 2013, Barrymore appeared on RTÉ show The Saturday Night Show for the second time, his first appearance was in February 2010, on this show he talked about his harsh treatment by the press, his addiction and also the possibility of a new show called My Kind of Twits.
+In 2013, Barrymore appeared on the RTÉ programme The Saturday Night Show, where he discussed his harsh treatment by the press, his addiction and also the possibility of a new show called My Kind of Twits.
 He subsequently claimed on Twitter that a pilot for My Kind of Twits would be filmed in May, but this did not happen.
 Barrymore also appeared on The Nolan Show in June 2013.

-In March 2019 Michael appeared on Piers Morgan Life Stories which generated a warm welcome and praise for the TV star.

-In September 2019, it was announced that Barrymore would take part in the twelfth series of ITV's Dancing on Ice starting in January 2020.
-However on 18 December 2019, he had to withdraw because of a broken hand and was replaced by former Blue Peter presenter Radzi Chinyanganya.
+In March 2019 Barrymore appeared on Piers Morgan's Life Stories.
+In September 2019, it was announced that Barrymore would take part in the 12th series of ITV's Dancing on Ice starting in January 2020.
+However, on 18 December 2019, he had to withdraw because of a broken hand and was replaced by former Blue Peter presenter Radzi Chinyanganya.

 Personal life

-Barrymore met his former wife Cheryl Cocklin in 1974 while she was performing as a dancer in a West End theatre show.
+Barrymore met Cheryl Cocklin in 1974 while she was a dancer in a West End theatre show.
 They married in 1976.

 Cocklin became his manager and was the mastermind behind Barrymore's rise to fame.
-Cocklin later said that Barrymore had problems with alcohol and depression, and as a result of his attack on her at the Hotel Bel-Air in Los Angeles, she was placed by British police on the "at risk" register.
+She later said that Barrymore had problems with alcohol and depression, and as a result of his attack on her at the Hotel Bel-Air in Los Angeles, she was placed by British police on the "at risk" register.

 At the height of his popularity, Barrymore suffered increasing alcohol problems.
-Barrymore claims he wanted to seek help, but that Cheryl continually told him: "No, you're not (alcoholic).
+He claims that he wanted to seek help, but that Cocklin continually told him "No, you're not (alcoholic).
 Don't be stupid."

+In August 2025, Barrymore revealed that he had suffered a stroke which caused him to develop epilepsy.
+In discussing his epilepsy, he stated that his epilepsy comes in the form of cluster seizures and will have several in a row.